Getting started

 Manual workflow

-Create a release
+Create product and a release

 Express your exploitation choices